zwbetz-gh/zwbetz/content/blog/bug-report-disney-plus-app-on-amazon-fire-tablet-does-not-stay-logged-in/index.md

 On 2021-06-13 I used the "Give Feedback" option at <https://help.disneyplus.com> to let them know of the issue and included a link to this bug report.

+Turns out there's an [amazon forum question](https://www.amazonforum.com/s/question/0D54P00007xcqXySAI/disney-plus-keeps-logging-out) for this issue.
+It has no working solutions, though, just fellow frustrated parents.

 ## Describe the Bug

 My account does not stay logged in.
 It usually logs itself out anywhere from 10 minutes to 1 day after a login.